Skip to main content

 In compliance with the Americans with Disabilities Act (ADA) and the Fair Housing Act, the University of North Dakota welcomes service animals on campus.

 Students with service animals may register their animal with Student Disability Resources, but are not required to do so.
-Students who wish to bring an emotional support animal to campus due to a disability, are required to apply for services and engage in the interactive process prior to bringing their animal to live on campus.
-Please see additional information below about these two types of animals and related processes and policies.
+Any other disability accommodation request, students are required to apply for services and engage in the interactive process prior to bringing any animal to live on campus.

 Service Animals